Category Archives: Knowledge Exchange

 Performative encounters in the object lab “Choreographies of knowledge” on 4th/5th July 2025

-“Choreographies of knowledge” at the Object Lab invites practitioners and researchers from the fields of body-based arts, movement and performance to share their practices in a series of dynamic encounters in a relaxed open studio atmosphere.
-In this open space, where we are also going to engage practically in movement together, scientific concepts are gaining potential to transform into lived experiences, tracing the invisible choreographies of knowledge and suggesting novel pathways for teaching and research.
+“Choreographies of knowledge” at the Object Lab invites practitioners and researchers from the fields of body-based arts, movement and performance to share their practices in a relaxed open studio atmosphere.
+In this series of dynamic encounters scientific concepts are gaining potential to transform into lived experiences, tracing the invisible choreographies of knowledge and suggesting novel pathways for teaching and research.

 How does knowledge move?
 What transformative potential lies in movement for sharing and shaping ideas?
 Does research have a rhythm, a form, a choreography?
 How do bodies, materials, concepts and spaces interact and dance together in the dynamic co-creation of knowledge?